How to Install Node.js and npm on Ubuntu 22.04

 NodeSource is a company focused on providing enterprise-grade Node support.
 It maintains an APT repository containing multiple Node.js versions.
 Use this repository if your application requires a specific version of Node.js.

-At the time of writing, NodeSource repository provides the following versions:
+At the time of writing, the NodeSource repository provides the following versions:

-2. Once the NodeSource repository is enabled, install Node.js and npm:
+Once the repository is enabled, install Node.js and npm:

 sudo apt install nodejs

-3. Verify that the Node.js and npm were successfully installed by printing their versions:
+To verify that the Node.js and npm were successfully installed, run the following command to print their versions:

 sudo apt install build-essential